karatelabs/karate/karate-robot/README.md

 ```cucumber
 * robot.basePath = 'classpath:some/package'
 ```

+## Image Locators
+Images have to be in PNG format, and with the extension `*.png`.
+Karate will attempt to find images that are smaller or larger to a certain extent.
+But for the best results, try to save images that are the same resolution as the application under test.
+Also see [`robot.basePath`](#robotbasepath)

+So any string that ends with `.png` will be treated as an "image locator".
+Else read on for OS-native locators.

 ## Windows Locators
 Finding by "name" is the default.
 Prefixing with a `#` means using the "Automation ID" which may or may not be available depending on the application under test.
 The "`{}`" and "`{^}`" locator-prefixes are designed to make adding more filter conditions easy, for e.g. to find by "control type" and "class name".